64kramsystem/personal_notes/topics/linux_systemd.md

 systemctl edit --full $service        # edit unit file (--full: edit the service, instead of creating an override)
                                       # in order to create, add `--force`
                                       # in order to programmatically edit, workaround by setting `SYSTEMD_EDITOR=tee [-a]` and piping the content.
-systemctl mask $service               # "mask": disable a service, by symlinking it to /dev/null; WATCH OUT! doesn't fail if the service doesn't exis
+systemctl mask $service               # "mask": disable a service, by symlinking it to /dev/null; WATCH OUT! doesn't fail if the service doesn't exist
 # it seems that deletion must be performed manually

 systemctl daemon-reload               # invoke this after updating a unit